Overview

 Actions needing approval

 If you’re used to thinking about automation as "step-by-step" flows, Jobs will feel different.
-Remember, they don’t follow a fixed path—they adapt based on what works for each person and the skills they have been allowed to use.
+Remember, they don’t follow a fixed path—they adapt based on what works for each contact using the skills, knowledge, and context available to them.

 What’s Next?